-This bill proposes significant updates to the Arizona Revised Statutes regarding the ratification of amendments to the United States Constitution and the conduct of delegates at constitutional conventions.
-It introduces a new section, 41-1108, which mandates that any approved amendment must be ratified by a bill passed by the Legislature and signed by the Governor.
-Additionally, it establishes that a person acting as a "faithless constitutional convention delegate" is guilty of a class 2 felony and subject to a civil penalty of at least $5,000.
-Such delegates must be immediately recalled from their delegation if they violate their oath of office, which includes a commitment to uphold the Constitution and adhere to the specified legal convention scope.
+This bill proposes significant updates to current statutes regarding the ratification of amendments to the United States Constitution and the conduct of delegates at constitutional conventions.
+Under the new provisions, any approved amendment must be ratified by a bill passed by the Legislature and signed by the Governor.
+It establishes that a person who acts as a "faithless constitutional convention delegate" will be guilty of a class 2 felony and subject to a civil penalty of at least $5,000.
+Additionally, such a delegate must be immediately recalled from the delegation.
+The bill also introduces a specific oath that delegates must take, which includes a commitment to uphold the Constitution and adhere to the legal convention scope.

 House Engrossed Version: 41-1108